fragarco/abasc/docs/en/abasc.md

 CALL "mylabel"
 ```

-It is possible to pass arguments to assembly routines, although this requires understanding BASC’s calling convention.
+It is possible to pass arguments to assembly routines, although this requires understanding ABASC’s calling convention.
 Parameters are **pushed onto the stack in order**, from first to last, and the routine is invoked with the **IX register pointing to the last parameter**.
 The callee **must not** remove parameters from the stack; this is handled by the caller after the routine returns.

 For example, a routine receiving three integer parameters (each 2 bytes long):